 FINDING: As the request is for a Partition, an intended use has not been identified yet.
-Public services are addressed in the Conditions of Approval and will also be addressed with the development of the proposed parcels.
+Public services will be addressed at the time of subdivision review.
+Criteria does not apply.

 4. Proposal will not have identifiable adverse impacts on adjoining or area land uses, public services and facilities, resource carrying capacities or on any significant resources.